 The nationwide lockdown announced on 25 March and subsequent extensions of it has left several migrant labourers stranded.
 With neither the economic capacity to survive the lockdown nor the means to travel, many labourers resorted to walking hundreds of kilometres back home.
 Many have died.

 Since the beginning of the lockdown, various parties have filed Public Interest Litigation (PIL) petitions, seeking the Court to issue directions to the Union and States.

-Upon satisfying itself of the steps taken by the Union, the Court passed a few directions.
-In particular, it noted that 'migration of a large number of labourers working in the cities was triggered by panic created by fake news that the lockdown would continue for more than three months'.
-In light of this, the Bench directed the Government of India to release a daily bulletin through all media avenues, including social media, to clear people's doubts.
+the Bench directed the Government of India to release a daily bulletin through all media avenues, including social media, to clear people's doubts.
 The Bench also suggested that all media outlets carry the official version of COVID-19 related developments.